JcBornard/Wiki_VHCD/VD/Concept.md

 - Current speed goal: the speed that VD need to reach and/or maintain
     - This is a **longitudinal goal**
 - Current trajectory: the trajectory that VD currently maintain.
-This can be center of lane, or a custom Bezier curve
+This can be the center of a lane, or a custom Bezier curve
     - This is a **lateral goal**

 - A list of chained longitudinal goals
 - A list of chained lateral goals

-#
+# Use
+Once the VD is connected to a simulated car and an opendrive file is provided to it, then it become possible to place the simulated car holding the VD in the simulation

+If the car is placed on a lane, then this lane become natively the current lane to follow.
+This define automatically the current longitudinal goal